unovue/radix-vue/docs/content/meta/ConfigProvider.md

     'default': '\'ltr\''
   },
   {
+    'name': 'locale',
+    'description': '<p>The global locale of your application.
+This will be inherited by all primitives.</p>\n', 'type': 'string',
+    'required': false,
+    'default': '\'en\''
+  },
+  {
     'name': 'nonce',
     'description': '<p>The global <code>nonce</code> value of your application.
 This will be inherited by the related primitives.</p>\n', 'type': 'string',